sarthtalati/v1.1-API-Documentation/source/index.html.md

 To set up an organization as a Capillary admin, see Setting up Organization.

-## Authentication
+# Authentication
-Capillary APIs are accessed using the TILL/Store Center credentials created when the organization is registered.
-Please note that it is mandatory to use only the store specific Till/Store Center credentials of the organization as the data in the API response depends on this identification.
+Capillary APIs can be accessed either using Basic auth (TILL/Store Center credentials), or OAuth (Client key and secret associated to a Till/Store Center) .
+Please note that it is mandatory to use only the store specific Till/Store Center credentials as the data in the API response depends on this identification.

 <aside class="notice">
 Use Case:
 For instance, assume that a retailer XYZ of India cluster is registered with Capillary with two stores - store1 and store2.
 Each store has 2 TILLS - till1 and till2(for store1), till3 and till4(for store2).

+To configure your API keys, see <a href="https://support.capillarytech.com/en/support/solutions/articles/4000157087-api-authentication-configuration">API Authentication Configuration</a>.

 If you authenticate using till1 credentials, you can access org level data and only the data of Store1.
 You cannot access the data of Store2.
 </aside>